Skip to main content

 What is a good conversion rate for an SMB website?

 The average SMB website converts at 0.5–1.5%.
 A well-optimised SMB website should aim for 2–4% on its primary landing page.
 The top 10% of optimised SMB pages achieve 5–8%.
+Industry-specific benchmarks from WordStream and Unbounce land in similar ranges.
 The gap between 1% and 2% is not double the traffic — it is double the revenue from existing traffic, which is a fundamentally different ROI proposition.

 Can I fix my website's conversion rate without a developer?

 Yes — the highest-impact fixes require no code at all.
 Rewriting your headline, making your CTA copy specific, adding a testimonial with a name and outcome, removing competing CTAs, and shortening your contact form are all changes you can make in your CMS in an afternoon.
-Developer-free fixes typically account for 60–70% of possible conversion rate improvement.
+Developer-free fixes typically account for the majority of possible conversion rate improvement on a small business site.

 How long will conversion rate improvements take to show results?